-Tinder is in the hot seat.
-More and more people are downloading the female-friendly Bumble app for their matchmaking needs, loosening Tinder’s grasp on the online dating world.
+Tinder is in danger of being unseated as the king of dating apps.
+More and more people are downloading the female-friendly Bumble for their matchmaking needs, loosening Tinder’s grasp on the online dating world.

-The reason for this?
-There are many, and each is a reason why you should be using Bumble to find your next match made in heaven.
+Why?
+There are many reasons, and each one is a reason why you should be using Bumble to find your next match made in Heaven.

 Unlike Tinder, Bumble prides itself on being an app in which girls are required to make the first move.
-And that reason alone has gotten women from all over the world excited, evident by the over one million active users and the growing amount of support.
+And that reason alone has gotten women from all over the world excited, evident by the millions of active users and growing support.
 The buzz around Bumble is positive, and it intends to stay that way.

 By allowing girls to make the first interaction, women can more easily decide who they want to talk to.
-Which is important, because women often get bombarded with sexist and demeaning messages on Tinder and other dating apps.
-Don’t be “that guy,” it’s not cool, and women have had enough.
+Which is important, because women often have weird experiences on dating sites, including getting bombarded with demeaning messages and sexist comments.
+Not sure if you’re being 100 percent respectful to your matches?
+Check out our quick guide on how to avoid being “that guy” on Tinder.

 — Sarah Bee Black (@BeeBlackBumble) April 2, 2016